Categories of Controlled Vocabularies

 Authority File * Glossary * Dictionary * Gazetteer * Code List

 All flat vocabularies contain a label and a value.
-These lists match the acceptable values with the appropriate metadata label.
-Some flat vocabularies will build upon this foundation, and add a definition or additional information about each value.
-These types of vocabulary really put the focus on the values only.
-No relationships are established, no hierarchies are setup, and no complicated matrices are necessary.
-Flat vocabularies are sets of three or four pieces of information - a label, a value, and possibly a definition and/or additional information.
+Some flat vocabularies build upon this foundation by adding a definition or additional information about each value.
+No relationships are established, no hierarchies are set up, and no complicated matrices are necessary.
+Flat vocabularies are sets of two to four pieces of information: a label, a value, and possibly a definition and additional information.

-A multi-level vocabulary is essentially a way to group values into classes.
-A classification tells more about the values by placing them into well-thought-out categories.
+A multilevel vocabulary is essentially a way to group terms into classes with hierarchy.
+A classification tells more about the terms by placing them into well thought-out subcategories.

-Think of a classification as a tree - start with a trunk, and follow the trunk to a limb, then follow the limb to a branch, then follow the branch to a leaf.
-If you look at an individual leaf on the tree, you can back-track to the branch, which will lead you to the limb, which will eventually lead you to the trunk.
+Think of a classification as a tree with a trunk, limbs, branches, and leaves.
+If you look at an individual leaf on the tree, you can backtrack to the branch, to the limb, and eventually to the trunk.

-In a multi-level vocabulary, you can examine in which category a value belongs, and you can examine the relationships between categories as well.
-In some Multi-Level Vocabularies, the only connection between categories is a narrower-than / broader-than comparison (taxonomy).
-In others, you can compare like categories across broader categories (subject heading).
+In a multilevel vocabulary, you can examine in which subcategory a term belongs, and you can examine the relationships between subcategories as well.
+In some multilevel vocabularies, the only connection between the subcategories is a broader than/narrower than comparison (taxonomy).
+In others, you can compare similar categories across broader categories (subject heading).

 Thesaurus * Semantic Network * Ontology

-Think of a relationship list as seashells on the coast.
-You might find one on the San Diego coastline that looks exactly like one in Monterey Bay, except the San Diego shell has not been degraded by extreme waves.
+The principles of a relationship list can be illustrated by seashells.
+You might find one on the San Diego coast that looks exactly like one in Monterey Bay, except the shell in Monterey Bay has been degraded by extreme waves and the San Diego shell has not.
 These two are probably related (similar to broader than).
 Or, perhaps you see a shell on the Oregon coast, and it looks similar to a shell in Woods Hole, Massachusetts.
-The two aren't exactly the same though, because they're different colors.
-There is still a relationship to be made (similar to related term).
+However, the two aren't exactly the same, because they're different colors.
+There is still a relationship to be defined (similar to related).
 Perhaps you find a message in a bottle in Maryland.
-It's originally from Europe, and there's a seashell inside.
+The bottle came from Europe, and there's a seashell inside.
 In this case, you would want to relate the shell to other European shells (similar to used for).